Motiva/vtkESQui/Documentation/Guide/guide_en.rst

 Implementation class for scenario tool definition.

-In vtkESQui a tool is considered an scenario object, so vtkScenarioObject serves as its base class.
-This class is inherited by specific surgical technique tool implementations: vtkToolLaparoscopy_, vtkToolEndovascular_, etc...
+In *vtkESQui* a tool is considered a scenario object, so vtkScenarioObject_ serves as its base class.

 .. image:: ../Doxygen/html/classvtkTool__inherit__graph.png
    :scale: 200%
    :align: center

-As a vtkModel based class, at least a visualization model has to be defined.
-If the tool is deformable, a deformation and a collision model must also be defined.
+This class is inherited by specific surgical technique tool implementations: vtkToolLaparoscopy_, vtkToolEndovascular_, etc...

 vtkToolEndovascular
 ...................